openconfig/gnsi/credentialz/README.md

 )
 ```

-### Generate new host key and rotate Certificate based on the new key
+### Generate new host key on device and rotate certificate based on the new key

 This use case focuses on the rotation of a host key and then generation of the certificate based on the new public key.